ludvik-vs/bundpac/Readme.md

 ## Installation

-You can install BUNDPAC globally using npm:
+You can install bundpac globally using npm:

 ``
 npm install -g bundpac